mpg-age-bioinformatics/flaski/PRIVACY.md

 Flaski regularly scans it's servers for old, untouched data and marks it for deletion.
 Users are informed of this mark and are given time to properly backup their data.

-Personal data, ie. firstname, last name, email, and organization are kept until you ask us to delete it or either European or German regulations enforce it.
+Personal data will be deleted too if you ask us to delete it or either above purposes are achieved.
+Data will be delete once it reaches an age of 10 years.

 *Data analysis*